dvidalolz/budget-tracker/DESIGN.md

 ## Services

 ### InputService
-Responsible for adding inputs to a user's account and other input-related logic.
+#### Responsibilities
+Creating inputs and associating them with users.
+Fetching all inputs for visualization purposes.

+#### Dependencies
+Input Repository : for managing inputs
+USerService: to retrieve account for input operations

 ### InputTypeService
+#### Responsibilities
-Manages input types and subtypes, including creation and removal, tied to specific users.
+Managing all the input types and subtypes, including creation, update, and deletion.
+Associating input types and subtypes with users, if necessary.

+#### Dependencies
+InputType and InputSubTypeRepository : To manage user-associated types and subtypes
+UserService: to retrieve account to associate inputtype/subtype

 ### UserService
-Handles user-specific functionalities such as adding an `InputType` to a user and fetching all user-associated inputs.
+#### Responsibilities
+Creating, updating, and deleting users.
+Retrieving users

+#### Dependencies
+UserRepo : for managing and retrieval of users

 # Todo
+// Implement rest of userdetails.java
-1) Commentary : Initiate and finish some high level design commentary in all currently declared inputs (this will help put the pieces together)
+1) Commentary : Initiate and finish some high level design commentary in all currently declared inputs (this will help put the pieces together) {Done 2/22}
 2) Visualize : Create a UML diagram, a flowchart, and a sequential diagram (all of which at LEAST includes up to userservice fetching all inputs from an users input repo)
+  a) Define high-level overview of service function implementions
+  b) Visualize definitions
-3) Context : Create the application context and make its subsequent decisions (what databases, what configuration, what properties, etc..)
+2) Context : Create the application context and make its subsequent decisions (what databases, what configuration, what properties, etc..)
-4) Create Repos : Implement the logic for repos including its SQL for operations and schema file (include test data insert file as well?)
+  a) Create schemas and generate input test data
+  b) Implement component repositories
+  c) Create service configs
+  d) Create test configs
+  e) Create Service Tests